Libor scandal

 Significant reforms, in line with the Wheatley Review, came into effect in 2013 and a new administrator took over in early 2014.
 The UK controls Libor through laws made in the UK Parliament.
 In particular, the Financial Services Act 2012 brings Libor under UK regulatory oversight and creates a criminal offence for knowingly or deliberately making false or misleading statements relating to benchmark-setting.

 As of November 2017, 13 traders had been charged by the UK Serious Fraud Office as part of their investigations into the Libor scandal.
 Of those, eight were acquitted in early 2016.
 Four were found guilty (Tom Hayes, Alex Pabon, Jay Vijay Merchant and Jonathan James Mathew), and one pleaded guilty (Peter Charles Johnson).
 The UK Serious Fraud Office closed its investigation into the rigging of Libor in October 2019 following a detailed review of the available evidence.
 It is estimated that the seven-year investigation of the Libor scandal in the UK cost at least £60 million.

-BBC Radio 4 has produced a programme, The Lowball Tapes, that questions whether the right people were convicted for rigging rates.
-The programme also alleges that at the height of the financial crisis, the Bank of England was giving instructions to banks to rig Libor to a much greater extent than the traders ever did on their own account.
+BBC Radio 4 produced a programme, The Lowball Tapes, that questions whether the right people were convicted for rigging rates.
+The programme also alleges that at the height of the 2008 financial crisis, the Bank of England was giving instructions to banks to rig Libor to a much greater extent than the traders ever did on their own account.
+This was subsequently published as a book.

+Following a series of related convictions of others in the United States for conspiracy for wire fraud and bank fraud, the US Court of Appeals for the Second Circuit in 2022 overturned the convictions of Matthew Connolly and Gavin Campbell Black on the grounds that the cases had not demonstrated that the Libor submissions were made with 'fraudulent intent'.
+This led to other similar convictions in the United States being overturned.

+In the United Kingdom, the Supreme Court on 23 July 2025 allowed the appeals of Tom Hayes (originally convicted of conspiracy to defraud in 2015) and Carlo Palombo (2019), saying their convictions were unsafe because "It was wrong for the judge [Judge Anthony Leonard] to direct the jury that, if the submitter took any account of the commercial interests of the bank or a trader, the rate submitted was for that reason not a genuine or honest answer to the question posed by the [LIBOR or EURIBOR] definitions as a matter of law".